 The SAP Fiori for iOS icon library (

-FUIIconLibrary) identifies a standard subset of SF Symbols that are aligned with our Fiori design language.
+FUIIconLibrary) identifies a standard subset of SF Symbols that are aligned with the SAP Fiori design language.
 This allows us to have a robust collection that offers the familiarity, accessibility, and cohesiveness SAP customers expect across different platforms while still being consistent with the iOS experience.